1995–96 National Football League (Ireland)

 The 1995–96 National Football League, known for sponsorship reasons as the Church & General National Football League, was the 65th staging of the National Football League (NFL), an annual Gaelic football tournament for the Gaelic Athletic Association county teams of Ireland.

-Derry defeated Donegal in the final for the second year in a row.
+Derry successfully defended its second consecutive season title in the final against Donegal.

 Format

 The teams are in four divisions, three of 8 teams and one of 9.
 Each team plays all the other teams in its division once: either home or away.
 Teams earn 2 points for a win and 1 for a draw.
 The top two teams in Divisions 2, 3 and 4 are promoted, while the bottom two teams in Divisions 1, 2 and 3 are relegated.

 Eight teams contest the NFL quarter-finals: